 Juniperus ashei Buchholz.
-Section: Sabina.
 Common name: Ashe Juniper, Rock Cedar, Ozark White-cedar.
 Phenology: Mar-Apr.
 Habitat: Exposed calcareous bluffs and glades, usually on very steep slopes atop cliffs or on flat glades with much exposed bedrock.
 Distribution: S. MO, AR, and OK south to TX (especially the Edwards Plateau) and adjacent Mexico (COA, NLE).

 Origin/Endemic status: Native